ux-at-icfnext/cwig/pages/prototype/cssAdded/how_to_report.md

 first_subhead: Who can report child abuse or neglect?
 first_para: >
   Anyone can report suspected child abuse or neglect.
 Reporting abuse or neglect can protect a child and get help for a family. <br><br>
-  Mandatory Reporters of Child Abuse and Neglect All U.S. States and territories have laws identifying persons who are required to report suspected child abuse or neglect.
+  <a href="">Mandatory Reporters of Child Abuse and Neglect</a><br>
+  All U.S. States and territories have laws identifying persons who are required to report suspected child abuse or neglect.
 Mandatory reporters may include social workers, teachers and other school personnel, child care providers, physicians and other health-care workers, mental health professionals, and law enforcement officers.
 Some States require any person who suspects child abuse or neglect to report.
 second_subhead: What do I report when I suspect child abuse or neglect?
 second_para: >
   Provide a complete, honest account of what you observed that led you to suspect the occurrence of child abuse or neglect.
 Any reasonable suspicion is sufficient. <br><br>
-  What Is Child Abuse and Neglect?
-Recognizing the Signs and Symptoms Learn how to identify and report child abuse or neglect and refer children who may have been maltreated.
+  <a href="">What Is Child Abuse and Neglect?
+Recognizing the Signs and Symptoms</a><br>
+  Learn how to identify and report child abuse or neglect and refer children who may have been maltreated.
 This factsheet provides information on the legal definitions, different types, and signs and symptoms of abuse and neglect.
 third_subhead: What will happen after I make a report of child abuse or neglect?
 third_para: >
   After you make a report, it will be sent to child protective services (CPS).
 When CPS receives a report, the CPS worker reviews the information and determines if an investigation is needed.
 The CPS worker may talk with the family, the child, or others to help determine what is making the child unsafe.
 The CPS worker can help parents or other caregivers get services, education, or other assistance.